hazelcast/hazelcast-cpp-client/README.md

 - Hazelcast IMDG 3.6 or newer
 - Latest Hazelcast C++ Client

 ## 1.2.
-Working with Hazelcast Clusters
+Working with Hazelcast IMDG Clusters

-Hazelcast C++ Client requires a working Hazelcast IMDG cluster to run.
-IMDG cluster handles storage and manipulation of the user data.
+Hazelcast C++ client requires a working Hazelcast IMDG cluster to run.
+This cluster handles storage and manipulation of the user data.
-Clients are a way to connect to IMDG cluster and access such data.
+Clients are a way to connect to the Hazelcast IMDG cluster and access such data.

-IMDG cluster consists of one or more Hazelcast IMDG members.
+Hazelcast IMDG cluster consists of one or more cluster members.
 These members generally run on multiple virtual or physical machines and are connected to each other via network.
 Any data put on the cluster is partitioned to multiple members transparent to the user.
 It is therefore very easy to scale the system by adding new members as the data grows.
-IMDG cluster also offers resilience.
+Hazelcast IMDG cluster also offers resilience.
 Should any hardware or software problem causes a crash to any member, the data on that member is recovered from backups and the cluster continues to operate without any downtime.
-Hazelcast clients are an easy way to connect to an IMDG cluster and perform tasks on distributed data structures that live on the cluster.
+Hazelcast clients are an easy way to connect to a Hazelcast IMDG cluster and perform tasks on distributed data structures that live on the cluster.

-In order to use Hazelcast C++ Client, we first need to setup an IMDG cluster.
+In order to use Hazelcast C++ client, we first need to setup a Hazelcast IMDG cluster.

-### Setting Up an IMDG Cluster
+### 1.2.1.
+Setting Up a Hazelcast IMDG Cluster

-There are multiple ways of starting an IMDG cluster easily.
-You can run standalone IMDG members by downloading and running jar files from the website.
-You can embed IMDG members to your Java projects.
+There are following options to start a Hazelcast IMDG cluster easily:

+* You can run standalone members by downloading and running JAR files from the website.
+* You can embed members to your Java projects.
 The easiest way is to use [hazelcast-member tool](https://github.com/hazelcast/hazelcast-member-tool) if you have brew installed in your computer.

-We are going to download jars from the website and run a standalone member for this guide.
+We are going to download JARs from the website and run a standalone member for this guide.

-#### Running Standalone Jars
+#### 1.2.2.
+Running Standalone JARs

+Follow the instructions below to create a Hazelcast IMDG cluster:

-Go to https://hazelcast.org/download/ and download `.zip` or `.tar` distribution of Hazelcast IMDG.
-Decompress the contents into any directory that you want to run IMDG members from.
-Change into the directory that you decompressed the Hazelcast content.
-Go into `bin` directory.
-Use either
+1. Go to Hazelcast's download [page](https://hazelcast.org/download/) and download either the `.zip` or `.tar` distribution of Hazelcast IMDG.
+2. Decompress the contents into any directory that you want to run members from.
+3. Change into the directory that you decompressed the Hazelcast content and then into the `bin` directory.
-`start.sh` or `start.bat` depending on your operating system.
-Once you run the start script, you should see IMDG logs on the terminal.
+4. Use either `start.sh` or `start.bat` depending on your operating system.
+Once you run the start script, you should see the Hazelcast IMDG logs in the terminal.

-Once you see some log similar to the following, your 1-member cluster is ready to use:
+You should see a log similar to the following, which means that your 1-member cluster is ready to be used:

 ```
 INFO: [192.168.0.3]:5701 [dev] [3.10.4]